Trickle flow pipes for farm dams

 Discharging directly to a heap of rocks is the simplest but filter-cloth should be used to prevent turbulent effects on the soil surface.
 A small stilling basin as a shallow pit is a more sophisticated and safer option.

-- Dig a trench between the proposed inlet and outlet to a depth of at least 300mm.
+- Dig a trench between the proposed inlet and outlet.
 The trench and pits can be dug by hand or by back hoe.
 Ideally the trench should have a constant grade.
-If using a rigid pipe, lay the pipes out before digging taking care to get the proper alignment.
+If using a rigid pipe, lay the pipes out before digging — taking care to get the proper alignment.

 - Cut holes in the side of both the inlet and outlet drums near their bases to take the pipe.